 An Overview on a Posterior Cruciate Ligament Injury

 The posterior cruciate ligament (PCL) is located in the back of the knee joint and keeps the tibia (shin bone) from moving too far backwards.
 The PCL is also responsible for keeping the tibia in position below the femur (thigh bone).
 A posterior cruciate ligament injury commonly occurs when a patient experiences an impact to the front of the knee, such as in an automobile accident, in sports activities or another traumatic event.
-Van Nuys, Thousand Oaks and Los Angeles, California area orthopedic knee specialist, Dr. Mark Getelman specializes in treating patients with a PCL injury, such as a PCL tear.
+Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California area orthopedic knee specialist, Dr. Mark Getelman specializes in treating patients with a PCL injury, such as a PCL tear.

 A PCL injury requires a powerful force to the front of the knee.
 This typically occurs from falling on a bent knee during a sporting activity or a bent knee hitting a dashboard during an automobile accident.

 A posterior cruciate ligament injury is graded on a severity scale, including a simple PCL injury to a complete PCL tear.

 - Grade I: A simple stretch or strain to the ligament

 - Grade II: A stretch or partial tear to the ligament that creates looseness but the ligament remains intact